All Episodes

 Now, this is primarily an attempt to satisfy those on the left who just love people who admit their foibles, just love people who admit their mistakes, just love people who admit they did something wrong.

-Because we're all guilty and we're all sinners, and we all do things wrong.
+Because we're all guilty and we're all sinners and we all do things wrong.

-And if we only acknowledge our shortcomings and our deficiencies, uh then we can fully be honest and understand that this is not such a great country after all, which is where this uh heads.
+And if we only acknowledge our shortcomings and our deficiencies, then we can fully be honest and understand that this is not such a great country after all, which is where this heads.

-Now there's an argument over how many illegal immigrants are here, and there's a number of different estimates.
+Now, there's an argument over how many illegal immigrants are here, and there's a number of different estimates.

-The U.S. Census Bureau from 2000 estimates eight point seven million uh illegals.
+The U.S. Census Bureau from 2000 estimates 8.7 million illegals.

 Now, why do I bring this up?